syncfusion-content/angular-api-docs/api/angular/ejTreeGrid.md

 ### columns.commands `array`
 {:#members:columns-commands}

-Gets or sets an object to define a command column in TreeGrid.
+Gets or sets an object to define a command column in tree grid.

 #### Default Value:
 {:.param}